Prism: An Aural and Visual Kaleidoscope

 The Paris Olympic and Paralympic opening ceremonies showed a world of possibilities in how we can perceive sport, art, culture, diversity, inclusivity, respect, and a love of life.
 This is why they are in the category of “Changemaker” for us in 2024.

 In the next installment, we will feature another artist, Richard Poher.
-A French Jazz musician and teacher, who uses two diverse and distinct instruments, the piano and the digeridoo.
+He is a French Jazz musician who uses two diverse and distinct instruments: the piano and the digeridoo.
 With his upcoming debut album, we will talk about his career and instrumental choices.
+You will discover why he is a changemaker in his field.

 Richard Poher performing Zalem YouTube Published in October 2023